deniseosoria/randompicker/README.md

 - Remove students with the "-" button next to each name
 - Enter key support for quick student entry
 - Duplicate prevention to avoid adding the same student twice
+- Empty state message displays when the list is empty to guide users

 ### 💾 Multiple Named Lists
 - Create and save multiple student lists (e.g., "Class A", "Class B", "Team 1")
-- Switch between saved lists using the dropdown selector
+- Switch between saved lists using the dropdown selector in "Select Saved List" section
 - Auto-save functionality - your lists are automatically saved to your browser
 - List selection persists across page refreshes
+- Smart button behavior: "Save List" appears when list is empty or unsaved, "+ New List" appears when list has students and is saved

 ### 📥 Download & Upload
-- **Download List**: Save your list as a JSON file and download it to your computer
+- **Download List**: Save your list as a JSON file and download it to your computer (also saves to browser)
-- **Upload List**: Import previously saved lists from JSON files
+- **Upload List**: Import previously saved lists from JSON files on your PC
 - Lists can be shared between devices or backed up
+- Clear instructions guide users on how to upload saved lists

 ### 🆕 Quick Actions
 - **New List**: Clear the current list to start fresh (doesn't affect saved lists)